thompsow/Profolio/README.md

 # Profolio
-Profolio of projects that highligh my development skillset in C++, Python and Java
+Profolio of projects that highligh my development skillsets in C++, Python and Java